dinesharjani/perfect-server-test/README.md

 docker run --dns=8.8.8.8 -p 8080:8080 -p 8181:8181 -d perfect-server-test
 ```

-You will now be able to hit both endpoints at `localhost:8080/v1/calendar` and `localhost:8080/v1/calendar/status`.
+You will now be able to hit all endpoints at `localhost:8080/v1/calendar` and `localhost:8080/v1/users`.
 You can test this with your Browser, with a utility such as [Postman](https://www.getpostman.com/), or even from a mobile device connected to the same network:

 ![Browser test image.](https://github.com/the7thgoldrunner/perfect-server-test/blob/master/iPhone.png)